Registering for a Card:

 You can be on hold for 10 items at a time.
 This includes Link+ holds.

-Your library card will expire every two years.
+Your library card will expire every three years.
 To update it, we'll ask you for your current address, phone number, and e-mail address (that one's optional).
 This can be done in person or over the phone (1-408-615-2970).
-If your card hasn't been used in over two years, there is a good chance it may have been deleted.
+If your card hasn't been used in over three years, there is a good chance it may have been deleted.
 If this is the case, you would have to register for a new card.

 If your card is lost or stolen, tell us as soon as possible either by phone (1-408-615-2970) or in person.
 Don't wait to do this since anything checked out on your card is still your responsibility up until the time you declare it lost.
 To replace it, just come by the circulation desk with a current photo ID and we can get you a new one.
 If you are under 18, your parent or legal guardian must show a valid photo ID.